How to successfully implement Ajax add to cart in WooCommerce

 That's it!
 Now you can head to product detail pages and test out the AJAX add to cart feature.

-Note: AJAX add to cart for WooCommerce fixes the gap in WooCommerce's default AJAX add to cart function but that's it.
-There are no quality-of-life improvements.
-Also, it doesn't do anything else to boost your store's sales and conversion rates — for example, to enhance how products are presented to customers or remove friction from other parts of the customer journey.
+Note: AJAX add to cart for WooCommerce fixes the gap in WooCommerce's default AJAX functionality.
+The plugin does not add quality-of-life improvements or additional features to boost your store's sales and conversion rates.
+It does not enhance product presentation or remove friction from other parts of the customer journey.

 That's where the other WooCommerce AJAX add to cart plugins on our list come in.